Thecommonirin/Thecommonirin.github.io/_pages/about.md

 # ✨ About Me

-I am currently pursuing my Ph.D. at the Visual Intelligence and Pattern Analysis (VIPA) Lab at Zhejiang University, under the guidance of Prof. Zunlei Feng and Prof. Mingli Song.
-Throughout my doctoral journey, I have also benefited greatly from the mentorship and invaluable support of Prof. Jian Lou.
+I'm currently a Ph.D. student at the Visual Intelligence and Pattern Analysis (VIPA) Lab, Zhejiang University, where I’m fortunate to be advised by Prof. Zunlei Feng and Prof. Mingli Song.
+I also deeply appreciate the mentorship and generous support of Prof. Jian Lou throughout my research journey.

-My research primarily centers on Trustworthy Generative AI and Efficient Deep Learning.
-I will keep my personal updates and progress regularly posted on this homepage.
+My work focuses on Trustworthy Generative AI and Efficient Deep Learning.
+I’ll be sharing updates and progress here from time to time!

 <!-- I have published more than 100 papers at the top international AI conferences with total <a href='https://scholar.google.com/citations?user=DhtAFkwAAAAJ'>google scholar citations <strong><span id='total_cit'>260000+</span></strong></a> (You can also use google scholar badge <a href='https://scholar.google.com/citations?user=DhtAFkwAAAAJ'><img src="https://img.shields.io/endpoint?url={{ url | url_encode }}&logo=Google%20Scholar&labelColor=f6f6f6&color=9cf&style=flat&label=citations"></a>). -->